junhanamaki/rekiq/README.md

     ExampleWorker.perform_recurringly(schedule, 'argument_1', 'argument_2')

-You can use your own schedule object, configure worker to reschedule before or after work is done, and much more, so please check [wiki](https://github.com/junhanamaki/rekiq/wiki) for more details.
+You can use your own schedule object, configure worker to reschedule before or after work is done, set margin, and much more!
+So please check [wiki](https://github.com/junhanamaki/rekiq/wiki) for more details.

 ## Contributing